maxdokukin/data-value-voyage/README.md

 ## Findings

-By dividing average monthly income by CPI-based prices for a basket of goods, we measured how many units an average consumer could afford per month.
-Comparing the 1920s to the 2020s shows declines across all items.
+**Purchasing Power Findings**

-Flour and sugar affordability dropped by over 90%, eggs fell ~13%, pork chops and bacon by ~40–45%, milk by ~57%, and butter became effectively unaffordable.
+By dividing average monthly income by CPI-adjusted prices for a standardized basket of goods, we can see how many units an average consumer could afford per month in the 1920s versus the 2020s.
+Contrary to the notion that basic staples have become more expensive relative to income, the ability to purchase both eggs and bread has actually soared over the past century.
+In the 1920s, an average household could afford roughly 110 dozen eggs each month; by the 2020s, that figure has climbed to about 2,474 dozen, representing a more than 2,100 percent increase in egg-purchasing power.
+Likewise, the number of one-pound loaves of bread purchasable with an average monthly income rose from approximately 648 to 3,237, a nearly 400 percent gain.

-Using Lorenz curves and Gini coefficients, income distribution was quantified from 1900 to 2020.
-The Gini rose from ~0.45 to >0.49, indicating growing inequality.
+**Income Inequality Findings**

-Normalized metrics (Palma Ratio, Housing Delta, Productivity Gap) served as alpha/beta parameters in a Gamma distribution, revealing increasing skew and dispersion over time.
+We quantified income distribution from 1900 through 2020 using Lorenz curves and Gini coefficients.
+Over that period, the Gini coefficient increased from around 0.45 to about 0.49, signaling a clear uptick in inequality.
+To capture changes in the distribution’s shape, we converted normalized metrics—such as the Palma ratio, a housing-cost gap indicator, and a productivity-gap measure—into the alpha and beta parameters of a Gamma distribution.
+The resulting shifts in those parameters reveal a steadily growing right skew and wider dispersion, underscoring that income gains are increasingly concentrated among higher-earning households.

-Our housing analysis combined Sankey diagrams, budget trend charts, and affordability delta metrics to assess structural barriers in homeownership.
+**Housing Affordability Findings**

-A 20% down payment requirement and cumulative costs (interest, taxes, insurance) disproportionately exclude lower-income households.
-The gap between actual housing expenditures and the recommended 30% budget has widened, straining disposable income.
+Our housing analysis—incorporating Sankey diagrams, multi-decade budget-trend charts, and “affordability delta” metrics—highlights structural barriers faced by would-be homeowners.
+A standard 20 percent down-payment requirement, together with the cumulative burden of mortgage interest, property taxes, and insurance, effectively excludes many lower-income families.
+At the same time, the share of household income devoted to housing has drifted well above the 30 percent benchmark commonly viewed as sustainable, squeezing disposable income and intensifying financial strain.

 ---